EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/binarytrees.md

-belongs on the left or the right of the current Node.
-It then searches for an empty slot to store that data using recursion.
-When it finds an empty slot, it creates a new node in that spot.
+in that spot.
 This creates a binary search tree by ensuring that the nodes are correctly placed based on their data.

 ```python